Results Are Mixed, but States Continue to Lure Big Employers With Tax Incentives.

 For a long time, no one really knew whether the billions of dollars being offered in tax incentives were working as intended.
 In 2012, The Pew Charitable Trusts wrote that, “No state regularly and rigorously tests whether those [subsidy] investments are working” and that none “consider this information when deciding whether to use them, how much to spend and who should get them.”
 Since then, states have increased oversight of tax incentives, and at least 35 states do so today.

-“Tax incentives given to one group of taxpayers are paid for by other taxpayers,” says Indiana Senator Eric Koch (R) who has done what in this area?.
+“Tax incentives given to one group of taxpayers are paid for by other taxpayers,” says Indiana Senator Eric Koch (R).
 “It’s therefore important that we ensure that tax incentives are evaluated to ensure that they are achieving the desired results in a cost-effective manner.”

 Improving evaluation processes allows state officials to better define the goals of incentives and determine which ones result in economic benefits for a community or broader region, rather than just specific companies.